CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Introduction

 \section{Introduction}

-Robots benefit from knowledge of object properties beyond geometry, such as material and compliance, to manipulate objects in real-world scenarios {\cite{arriola2020modeling, bednarek2019robotic, wei2022unknown_material} such as sorting waste or grasping deformable objects.
-However, it is challenging to reliably determine object material or compliance using vision alone \cite{drehwald2023one, kroemer2019review}}.
-Haptic sensing is informative towards recognizing these object properties, both by itself \cite{chu2013using, chu2015robotic, murali2018learning, dang2012icra} and coupled with vision \cite{gao2016deep, le2021friction}, but it remains less utilized in robotics than vision or language partly due to the limitations of existing haptic datasets.
-Current datasets \cite{yang2022touch, cheng2024touch100k, kerr2022self, bhattacharjee2018multimodal} lack one or more of the following attributes:
+Robots benefit from knowledge of object properties beyond geometry, such as material and compliance, to manipulate objects in real-world scenarios such as sorting waste or grasping deformable objects \cite{arriola2020modeling, bednarek2019robotic, wei2022unknown_material}.
+However, it is challenging to reliably determine object material or compliance using vision alone \cite{drehwald2023one, kroemer2019review}.
+Haptic sensing {helps in} recognizing these object properties, both by itself \cite{chu2013using, chu2015robotic, murali2018learning, dang2012icra} and coupled with vision \cite{gao2016deep, le2021friction}, but it remains less utilized in robotics than vision or language. {This is because state-of-the-art haptic datasets} \cite{yang2022touch, cheng2024touch100k, kerr2022self, bhattacharjee2018multimodal} lack one or more of the following attributes:

 \begin{tightlist}